hello2calls/oplink/README.md

 There are 3 steps we need to take:
 1. Create that customer in our database.
 2. Add an OPU
 3. Add payment to that opu.
+This will automatically activate the opu and the customer which this opu belongs to.
-This will automatically activate the opu, customer, set actvation and expiration date.
-At the same time it will send an email notification to the admin users.
+   It will also set expiration date a month from the activation date.
+Lastly it will send an email notification to the admin users.
+4. TODO (adding fields for each of the devices)
 *Of course there will be a need to add/modify/delete/opus and other devices *For now we treat the devices as part of the package belonging to a customer.